yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 # Asynchronous Execution

 A space task can also be executed asynchronously with the corresponding `BeginExecute` `EndExecute` method.
 This follows the standard .NET asynchronous API, once the execution is complete the execute invoker is notified by the async result which is received from the `BeginExecute` method or to a supplied callback.
-This will be similiar to executing a task in a seperate thread, allowing to continue local process while waiting for the result to be calculated at the space nodes.
+This will be similar to executing a task in a separate thread, allowing to continue local process while waiting for the result to be calculated at the space nodes.

 #### Executing asynchronous space using async result